 This door and drawer is not what it appears to be as behind it is a magic corner.
 This offers good storage and easy access to what would normally be a difficult corner.

 Improving the cupboard design

-This door in the base unit is not what it appears - it hides 2 pan trays.
-These trays are on full depth extension cushion close runners, giving fantastic storage.
+This door in the base unit is not what it appears – it hides two pan trays.
+These trays are on full-depth extension cushion-close runners, giving fantastic storage.
 Its easy to see what’s inside the unit, easy to reach items stored inside and easy to stack items.
 No more lying on the floor to empty a cupboard, only to pull everything out just to find that jug at the back!

 Softening an end panel for varied storage

-This photo shows the larder, notice at the end we created some open shelves which helps soften the end of the tall units.
+This photo shows the larder.
+Notice at the end we created some open shelves which help soften the end of the tall units.

 A utility room can also be welcoming

 The utility area is functional but also a pleasant space in the home.
 The design and materials compliment those found in the kitchen area.